Ford Territory (Australia)

-The Ford Territory is a mid-size crossover SUV built by Ford Australia that was introduced in April 2004 and produced until October 2016.
-It was not only the only SUV that was built in Australia, but also Ford's first large three-row crossover SUV.
-It was based on the EA169 platform introduced by the EA Falcon, and its internal project codename was E265.
-Winner of various automotive awards since its introduction, the Territory was the first SUV to win the coveted Australian title of Wheels Car of the Year in 2004, courtesy of acceptable handling and child carrying capacity.
+The Ford Territory is a mid-size crossover SUV built by Ford Australia that was introduced in April 2004 and produced until 7 October 2016.
+It was the only SUV built in Australia and Ford's first large three-row crossover SUV.
+It won various automotive awards and was the first SUV to win the Australian title of Wheels Car of the Year in 2004, due to its acceptable handling and child carrying capacity.

 Ford Australia reportedly spent A$500 million on developing this vehicle over a four-year period.
 Many Australian toolmakers were lauded for their cost competitiveness in keeping this cost so low, not as cheap as the Japanese, but much lower than Detroit-based cars.
 Apart from being the first and only Australian-made SUV, it was also the first local vehicle to feature electronic stability control.

-Production of the Territory ended on 7 October 2016.
+The Ford Territory was originally based upon the EA169 platform (codenamed E265) introduced in the AU Falcon for the SX, SY, and SY II models.
+Later models of the Territory were based on the E8 platform of the FG Falcon for the SZ and SZ II models (codenamed E265A).

 Design

 Both rear-wheel drive (RWD) and all-wheel drive (AWD) configurations were available for the Australian market.
-AWD models had an optional anti-lock braking system to control the car's motion downhill.
+AWD models had an optional Hill Descent Control that used the anti-lock braking system to control the car's motion downhill.

 Reflecting its SUV design, seating capacity in the Territory was for either five (two rows) or seven (three rows) passengers, making it excellent for large families with children.
 All seating rows were arranged in a "theatre style", whereby the first row was the lowest and the last row was the highest.
 The middle and back rows folded flat into the floor to maximise cargo volume.